Bria-AI/agent/aws/README.md

 1. Navigate to the folder `aws/terraform/native`
 2. Run `terraform apply`
-3. Enter the `bria-api-token` when prompted (after you get back email from us)
+3. Enter the `bria-api-token` when prompted
 4. Confirm with `yes` after reviewing the Terraform plan

 #### AWS Jump Start

 1. Navigate to the folder `aws/terraform/jumpstart`
 2. Run `terraform apply`
-3. Enter the `bria-api-token` when prompted (after you get back email from us)
+3. Enter the `bria-api-token` when prompted
 4. Confirm with `yes` after reviewing the Terraform plan

 ### CloudFormation